AndrewMcg2309/SpaceBattle/README.md

 Each of these scenes were separated and changed by a script that allows the time of each scene to be input and moves it to the next scene.
-Some scenes to note for behaviours are scene 2, 3, 4 End scene,
+Some scenes to note for behaviours are scene 2, 3, 4 End scene.
+There is also a video of this in action in case there are issues with the sound not macthing.
+The video is located in the main folder

+Items from Asset Store used:
+Cobble Games
+F3_corvette
+Gamer Squid
+HiRezSpaceshipCreatorFree
+SF_Fighter
+SpaceSkies Free
+StarSparrow

 ## Storyboard: